Olivia Di Matteo

 • Developing qutrit and qudit simulation tools for the open-source framework PennyLane

-• Exploring the use of higher-level quantum systems like qutrits and qudits for variational algorithms
+• Exploring the use of higher-level quantum systems like qutrits and qudits for quantum algorithms

-• Applying quantum computing and quantum machine learning to problems in nuclear, particle, and condensed-matter physics
+• Applying quantum computing to problems in nuclear, particle, and condensed-matter physics

 • Development and implementation of new differentiable quantum transforms